Aaron Young discusses Team Wise's most recent team trip to the Swiss city of Basel.

-Following a recent team trip provided by the practice, Mal Lorimer, senior architect at Ryder, gives his opinion of the city.
+Following a Team Clasper trip provided by the practice, Mal Lorimer gives his opinion of the Danish capital.

 My immediate and lasting impression of Copenhagen is of a place that appears to deal only in quality.
 The people are well dressed, coffee shops only sell the proper stuff, and the buildings and spaces between are thoughtfully considered and consistently finished.
 For Britain’s concrete flag pavements and plastic manhole covers, see Denmark’s granite sets and corten grilles.
 For Britain’s palisade fenced play areas, see Denmark’s stainless steel posts and tensile wire sweeping screens.